blackink7777/blackink7777/README.md

 ## About Myself
 I am a passionate developer who loves programming, enjoys challenging myself, and continuously learning new technologies.
 My areas of expertise include, but are not limited to:

-- Backend development
+- Node.js
-- Frontend development
+- TypeScript/JavaScript
-- Full-stack development
+- Python
-- Using WebSocket to build server APIs (?
+- Java

 I might be a madman for using WebSocket to build server APIs.